chrismeserole/lark/readme.md

 ### How Lark Works

-As I mentioned above, Lark works by scanning the root directory *and all subdirectories* for a _posts folder.
+Lark works by scanning the root directory *and all subdirectories* for a _posts folder.

 If you want to host a simple blog at the root of your Lark directory, like Jekyll or most other static site generators, the structure of Lark allows you to do that easily.